LucasSimpson/heroku-django-wrapper/README.md

 ###Things to note/TL;DR
 _static and _templates folder are where you should put all static/html files.
 When hdw build is called, all contents will be copied over into the working directories, _static and _templates.
 This is to keep the includes and lass files in seperate directories while still keeping things simple.

 Any file in templates may include a {% include [filename] %} tag.
 When hdw build is called, all html files will be scanned for a tag like this.
-Whenever a tag is found, the following happens:

-    [filename] is search for inside the includes directory. if [filename] is found, the include tag is deleted and replaced with the contents of [filename]
+Whenever a tag is found, [filename] is searched for inside the includes directory. if [filename] is found, the include tag is deleted and replaced with the contents of [filename]

-html inside the includes directory may NOT use this tag.
+Note that html inside the includes directory may NOT use this tag.

 * * *